Akylas/TesseractBuild/iOCR/README.md

     > ❌ In /Users/uname/develop/TesseractBuild/Root/lib/libtesseract-sim.a(libtesseract_api_la-capi.o), building for iOS, but linking in object file (/Users/uname/develop/TesseractBuild/Root/lib/libtesseract-sim.a(libtesseract_api_la-capi.o)) built for iOS Simulator, for architecture arm64

 Xcode still only knows about the libraries built for Simulator up to this point.
-I now need to specify that libraries I'm already using are for the Simulator, and add libs for iOS:
+I now need to specify that the libraries I've already configured are for the Simulator, and add libs for iOS:

 1. I expand the configuration I already made for **OTHER_LDFLAGS**
-1. change that framework to **Any iOS Simulator SDK**
+1. change that framework from **Any Architecture | Any SDK** to **Any iOS Simulator SDK**
 1. add a new configuration for **Any iOS SDK**
-1. copy-paste the linker flags, changing `-sim` to `-ios`
+1. copy-paste the linker flags between the two, changing `-sim` to `-ios`

 and I have the following settings: